sidgitind/MaximizeNPS/README.md

 This application simulates the long-term growth of your National Pension System (NPS) corpus by applying different investment strategies over 30 years.
 The simulation uses a Monte Carlo approach to account for market variability and identify the optimal strategy.

+This project has been completely built using genAI - ChatGPT.

 🎯 Project Goals

 **Baseline Growth**: Simulate corpus growth with a fixed monthly contribution and no adjustments.